We’re already 8.33% of our way into 2016, and we’re only just bringing you the best tents wrap up for 2015. But I guess it’s better late than never!

 It could be because it is the only RV tent that comfortably houses two stretchers with space to move, but the Oztent RV5 is the most popular tent in the RV range with the RV4 and RV3 once again not far behind.

 These are super durable, easy to pitch and with tonnes of add-ons available.
 The Oztent RV Tents continue to be a go-to tent for outback touring and long stay camping.

 1. Coleman Instant Up 4P

 It’s finally made it to number 1, the Coleman Instant Up 4P has been in the top tents list for the last two years and has taken the trophy for 2015, with the 6 person and 8 person versions making it into the top 10.

-A simple and functional tent for quick family getaways, the Coleman Instant Up range is a great substitute to heavy duty touring tents and offers a faster pitching alternative to family domes.
+A simple and functional tent for quick family getaways, the Coleman Instant Up range is a great substitute to heavy-duty touring tents.
+It also offers a faster pitching alternative to family domes.

 Notably missing from our top sellers for 2015 is anything from Outdoor Connection, although the Bedarra is not too far down the list and our range from Outdoor Connection is ever increasing.

 My call for 2016 is a toss-up between the new Zempire Neo Dome Tents and the Coleman Instant Up Gold series.
 The Zempire tents have only been in our range for a few months but have quickly picked up momentum and are amazing value for money.
 However, I think the Coleman Instant Up Gold Series of tents will feature in our 2016 list.
 This is due to the popularity of the Instant Up Series over the last few years.